SUPERFERRY II Tribute and Moments of Trip

 The THEOLOGOS P, a longtime rival of the SUPERFERRY II, seen docked in Rafina.
 Built in 2000 in Japan, she was bought in 2006 by Fast Ferries.
 After a conversion in Perama, she was deployed on the Rafina-Andros-Tinos-Mykonos line in 2007, becoming the flagship of Fast Ferries and the first ship of the company to operate on the Cyclades and on a service other than the Igoumenitsa-Corfu line (on which they were previously based) since 1979.
 Her introduction was extremely successful, and she is considered to be the main ferry carrying out the afternoon service from Rafina to the Cyclades.

 The THEOLOGOS P seen in Rafina, in what was her fourteenth summer under Fast Ferries.
-In the 2017 season only, she operated on the Rafina-Andros-Tinos-Mykonos-Naxos line, thus performing the same service that the SUPERFERRY II had done during her first two seasons under Golden Star Ferries.
+During the 2017 season only, she operated on the Rafina-Andros-Tinos-Mykonos-Naxos line, thus performing the same service that the SUPERFERRY II had done during her first two seasons under Golden Star Ferries.

 The THEOLOGOS P seen in Rafina as the SUPERFERRY II prepares to undergo her maneuvering procedure at 15:25.
 She is now the ship with the second largest amount of experience on the Rafina-Cyclades service, after the SUPERFERRY II.
 She is also the ship with the third largest amount of experience in Rafina, after the SUPERFERRY II and the EVIA STAR.